 I am happily married and have been for 35 years to Dr. Wendy Maury, a professor in the Dept. of Microbiology in the Medical School of the University of Iowa in Iowa City, IA.
 Wendy and I have two grown children.

-Our daughter, Erin Bailey, a graduate of Colgate University in Hamilton, NY, has worked as an environmental consultant, gotten a masters in epidemiology, and is now completing her first year in medical school at the University of Wisconsin.
+Our daughter, Erin Bailey, a graduate of Colgate University in Hamilton, NY, has worked as an environmental consultant, gotten a masters in epidemiology, and has completed her first year in medical school at the University of Wisconsin.
 She manages the local UW public open health clinics and lives in Madison with her husband, Adam Bailey, who is three years into his MD/PhD program at UW.

 We’ve been in Iowa City now longer than anywhere else we’ve lived — 15 years — and it was a great choice.
 This is truly a remarkable community, though we mostly feel less involved with it than we have elsewhere due to differences in community size (we’ve lived in places as small as 2500 people).